 A lot of our cinema offer deals over the holiday periods and certainly at weekends kids get to see recent films for just a couple of pounds.
 For example…..

-- ODEON – Grown ups pay kids prices with their Family Saver of 4 ticket at ODEON.
-Whether you are 2 Adults 2 Children, or 1 Adult 3 Children, simply select the family ticket option when you book online.
+- ODEON – Grown ups pay kids prices with their Family ticket at ODEON.
+Simply select the family ticket option when you book online.

 - CINEWORLD – Offer family tickets deals and reductions on food & drinks.